marcusgia2505/classsExGameInstructions/docs/010_Basics.rst

     Global variables are variables on the game level.
 They have the same value for all participants (e.g. an exchange rate).
 Subjects variables are variables on the subject level.
 The value of a subject variable is calculated separately for every participant (e.g. individual payoff).

 Parameters
     Parameters are global variables that are adjustable before running a game (e.g. the endowment).
-Parameters can be changed directly in the Lecture mode.
+Parameters can be changed directly in the lecture mode.
 They have the same value for all participants.

 Global and subject program code elements
     Many games require calculations or algorithms.
 These are created in program code elements.
 The programming language used in these elements is PHP.
 Global program code is utilized for calculations on the game level.
 Subject program code is utilized for calculations on the subject level (for every participant).